Divya110205/19AI307_JAVA/Module-02/DAY-3/README.md

 iii)Use a for loop to iterate from i = 0 to i < 3:

 iv)Take input from the user and store it in values[i].

 5.Define a standard method displayArray(int[] array):

-6.Use a for loop to iterate through the array.
+i)Use a for loop to iterate through the array.

-7.Print each element followed by a space.
+ii)Print each element followed by a space.

-8.Call the displayArray method from the main method.
+6.Call the displayArray method from the main method.

-9.Close the scanner to release resources.
+7.Close the scanner to release resources.

-10.End the program.
+8.End the program.

 ## PROGRAM:
  ```